 --------------------------------------------------------

--- Load the value stored on the server
+-- Retrieves the value saved in the server.

 function DataManager:LoadPlayerData(player)